7 in 10 People Are Suffering From Sleep Deprivation

 - Unplug bedroom technology with any lighting

-While your ritual of watching back-to-back episodes of Vikings on Netflix may seem to help you fall asleep on the sofa, opting for Game of Thrones on audio may be a better option for high-quality shut eye.
+While your ritual of watching back-to-back episodes of Vikings on Netflix may seem to help you fall asleep on the sofa, opting for Game of Thrones on audio may be a better sleep remedy for high-quality shut eye.
 The blue light emitted from the television can interfere with melatonin release, making your sleep less effective.
 In contrast, audio books can be listened to darkness, taking you into a dream state that's rich in melatonin.
-Sit back by candle light, with a cup of relaxing herbal tea, take some Neubria Drift, and enjoy a few chapters of these perfect pre-sleep audio books:
+Sit back by candle light, with a cup of relaxing herbal tea, take a natural sleep supplement such as our Drift, and enjoy a few chapters of these perfect pre-sleep audio books:

-- Protein Cookie & small glass of Milk
+- Protein cookie and small glass of milk

-- Half Cup of Greek Yogurt & Blueberries
+- Half cup of Greek yoghurt and blueberries

 Pre-sleep snacking – what's the secret?

-Make the tips above habits and you'll start becoming more in-sync with your natural body clock – leading to noticeably better sleep, particularly when used alongside an effective pre-sleep supplement.
+Make the tips above habits and you'll start becoming more in-sync with your natural body clock – leading to noticeably better sleep, particularly when used alongside an effective sleep supplement

 Kent, R., et al. 2015.
 Social Relationships and Sleep Quality.
 Published in: Ann Behav Med.